 It was July 2013.
 After successfully testing the initial concept, Irwin’s team had waded into unchartered scientific waters.
 More people wanted to get involved.
 Project AirGig caught the attention of AT&T Labs executives.
 Suddenly, a simple science project became a funded corporate project.
 More sophisticated experiments were conducted, advanced prototypes were built, supercomputers purchased for complex simulations, and a couple years later – live field tests were launched on real powerlines in real neighborhoods in two major cities.

-Today, the Project AirGig team has secured more than 500 patents related to the technology, which all ladder up to a multitude of “mini-inventions” that make up Project AirGig.
+Today, the Project AirGig team has secured more than 500 patents and applications related to the technology, which all ladder up to a multitude of “mini-inventions” that make up Project AirGig.
 Here are 3 of the most exciting inventions the team has discovered on this journey so far.